Can You Get Kicked Off A Plane For A Crying Child?

 I suspect, that the only reason why Today wrote up this story, was because it was about a musician, a celebrity.
 I am guessing that they would not have bothered with it if your everyday mom wrote in with the story.

 So, I am also guessing, that this happens all the time it is only because it happens to a celebrity, that we are hearing about.

 Actually, many of the stories, of people getting kicked off planes, are brought to light by pseudo-celebrities like bloggers, and Instagrammers, but also by the more famous celebrities.

 A mom who took her high-functioning autistic daughter traveling.
 The flight was diverted after some commotion, and the mother and daughter were escorted off the plane.

 If you know or suspect that your kid will have a hard time traveling, here is something you can do to prepare for the next flight.

 I put together this list, from the best tips by other travel-bloggers, and also this is the 3 most important things I would recommend doing to prepare.

 #1 Do a proper technology detox before flying

-If your kid is addicted to tablets or watching youtube and so on.
+This might be especially relevant if your kid is addicted to tablets or watching youtube and so on.
 And if you are a parent, you know kids can be addicted to this.

 Do a detox weeks before traveling, and take away their tablets and reduce tv-time significantly.
 This will allow you to have the fight, that you will have with your child about this, before getting on the plane.